Lori Dennis: Career

 Dennis graduated from the UCLA Interior Architecture Master's Program in July 2000.
 While completing coursework, Dennis was In-house Designer for SeminarPlanet.com.
 In 1999, she went to work for Cheryl Rowley Interior Design.
 A year later, she established her own firm, Lori Dennis, Inc. Lori Dennis, Inc. specializes in sustainable (green or eco-friendly) interior design, and she is currently the principal designer of the firm.
 They are one of the nation's top Green Interior Design Firms, presented with the Greeopia Award in 2008, as well as the HOME Magazine "2008 Best Green Remodel" award.

 In 2006, Dennis passed the NCIDQ Exam (National Council for Interior Design Qualification) and became a full member of the American Society of Interior Designers.

-In 2013, Dennis c0-founded Interior Design Camp, which was later sold to publicly traded Kabuni.
+In 2013, Dennis co-founded Interior Design Camp, which was later sold to publicly traded Kabuni.
 She also joined as a star of Real Designing Women, a television show that aired on HGTVCanada.

-Sustainability

 Dennis describes her design philosophy incorporates sustainability and feng shui.
 Dennis is a LEED certified interior designer.